danlapid/worker-fs-mount/packages/worker-fs-mount/README.md

 ## Implementing a WorkerFilesystem

 Your entrypoint must implement the `WorkerFilesystem` interface.
+The interface is stream-first - you implement 6 core methods and higher-level operations like `readFile`/`writeFile` are automatically derived.

 Here's a minimal in-memory example:

 ```typescript
 import { WorkerEntrypoint } from 'cloudflare:workers';